How good would cell therapy treatments have to be in order for you to consider it?

 In this study of knee arthritis Hernigou used bone marrow cells from the same patient (the same treatments we use at Southcoast Regenerative Medicine), injecting them into the knee to treat knee arthritis.
 He wanted to compare this to the surgical knee on which he was operating.
 Hernigou followed these patients for up to 16 years post procedure.
 In 2018 He published his paper in the International Journal of Orthopedics.

-Results of knee surgery vs. stem cell treatments
+Results of knee surgery vs. cell therapy treatments

 In the end, patients with stem cell therapy did show improvement in cartilage and 21/30 patients felt the stem cell knee was better than the total knee replacement.

-LET ME SAY THAT AGAIN…… 70% of PATIENTS PREFERRED STEM CELL TREATMENT TO KNEE REPLACEMENT SURGERY!
+LET ME SAY THAT AGAIN…… 70% of PATIENTS PREFERRED CELL THERAPY TREATMENT TO KNEE REPLACEMENT SURGERY!

 Conclusions from the study: “Subchondral autologous bone marrow concentrate was an effective procedure for treating young patients with knee osteoarthritis following secondary ON of the knee related to corticosteroids, with a lower complication rate and a quicker recovery as compared with Total Knee Arthroplasty”.

-While the patients in this study had osteonecrosis (a more rapid form of arthritis) and were younger than the typical arthritis patient, the disease process is essentially the same in both groups.
+Osteonecrosis is more rapid form of arthritis in which more bone cells die.
+The patients were younger than the typical arthritis patient but the disease process is essentially the same in both groups.
 This study not only shows that patients with arthritis can get pain relief from using their own stem cells, it also shows that patients prefer this treatment to surgery!
-Recently the Mayo Clinic published similar results using the same stem cells (from bone marrow, just as we do at Southcoast) for the treatment of knee arthritis in typical older individuals.
-You can see Dr. Shane Shapiro discuss those study results here.

 IF YOU HAVE PAIN AND DISABILITY AND WANT TO CHANGE YOUR LIFE……..TAKE THE FIRST STEPS NOW!